merivale/datamap-js/README.md

 Fixed JS defines three classes, `FixedArray`, `FixedSet`, and `FixedMap`.
 (There's no separate immutable object/record type, because `FixedMap` already serves this purpose.)

-These classes have all the same methods that the built-in `Array`, `Set`, and `Map` classes have, except that any of those methods that would mutate the instance natively instead return a modified copy of the object.
+These classes have all the same methods that the built-in `Array`, `Set`, and `Map` classes have (and just defer to the native methods for optimal performance wherever possible).
+Being immutable, however, any of those methods that would mutate the instance natively instead return a modified copy of the object.
 For example:

 ```js
 // with native arrays: